Species: mouse (Mus musculus; mammal).

 Technique: Masson's trichrome, 8 µm thick section, paraffin embedding.

-White adipose is compose of white fat cells, or adipocytes, very large cells that may reach more than 100 microns in diameter.
-Most of the cytoplasm is occupied by a large lipid drop that is empty in most of the histological slides because fat is removed during the histological process.
+The white adipose tissue is composed of white fat cells, or adipocytes, which are very large cells that may be more than 100 µm in diameter.
+The majority of the cytoplasm is occupied by a large lipid droplet.
+The lipid droplet is empty in normal tissue sections because fat is removed during the histological process.
 The remaining cytoplasm and the nucleus are distributed in a narrow space near the plasma membrane.
-Mature adipocytes have a single drop of fat and are therefore named as unilocular adipocytes.
-During differentiation small fat droplets condense into other larger ones, which become a large one when the adipocyte is totally differentiated.
+Mature white adipocytes have a single lipid droplet, and therefore they are named as unilocular adipocytes.
+In the image above, the blue color among adipocytes labels connective tissue and extracellular matrix, where nerves and capillaries run through.